benrobinson16/AppLog/README.md

 Using any of the `String` overloads, defaults to the `.normal` severity. `Error` overloads default to the `.error` severity.

+> Note that when logs are made, they are also printed to the console (i.e. no need for an extra `print` statement as well).
+However, in debug builds, AppLog will not print to the console.

 ## Severity/formatting

 You can optionally provide a severity level to apply to your log.